IMPORTANT HEALTH COVERAGE TAX DOCUMENTS

 1095-C Tax Information

 The Traverse County Commissioners and Western Prairie Human Services Commissioners are pleased to announce that they are working together towards Traverse County Social Services being a part of Western Prairie Human Services beginning January 1, 2026.
 Western Prairie Human Services (WPHS) is a Joint Powers entity that currently serves as Grant and Pope County’s human services agency.
-WPHS was formed on January 1, 2022, and also signed a contract with Traverse County at the same time relationship Traverse had at that time with Grant County.
+WPHS was formed on January 1, 2022.
+We also signed a contract with Traverse County at the same time, extending the relationship Traverse has had with Grant County.

-Grant County, and then Western Prairie, has worked with Traverse County for over a decade, and now, the Western Prairie Human Services Board and Traverse County Board are working towards and assessing formalizing an arrangement to continue that partnership indefinitely.
+Grant County, and now WPHS, has worked with Traverse County for over a decade in areas like Child and adult protection and disabilities.
+Currently the Western Prairie Human Services Board and Traverse County Board are working towards and potentially formalizing an arrangement to continue that partnership indefinitely.

-We want the citizens of our counties to know that all three offices will remain fully staffed and open, and the Western Prairie Human Services Board will be the governing body making day-to-day decisions for human services across all three counties, while all three county boards retain the sole authority to levy funds.
+We want the citizens of our counties to know that if we reach that agreement, all three offices will remain fully staffed and open.
+The Western Prairie Human Services Board would be the governing body making day-to-day decisions for human services across all three counties, while all three county boards retain the sole authority to levy funds for their county.

 We believe this venture as an agency will increase service options and program availability without exponentially increasing costs, increase staffing capacity and specialization, and slow the growth in the overall agency footprint by sharing expertise and administration.